 The project roles give a user permissions only in regard to the assigned project.
 These roles give no access or edit permissions for other projects in the Dashboard.

 Adding users and assigning roles on project level:

 Click the Projects > Active tab in the left panel.

 Click the project to open the project overview.

-Repeat this process for all users that should become part of the team and gain access to the project for the respective roles.
+Repeat this process for all users who should become part of the team and gain access to the project for the respective roles.

-For each user that you invite to this project, you must specify whether that user is a Project Admin, Project Viewer, or Project Editor.
-You can change the role again anytime.
+Specify for each invited user whether that user is a Project Admin, Project Viewer, or Project Editor.
+The role can be reassigned anytime.

-Once they have been added, you can easily look up the team members that should get the Project Editor or Project Admin role for more access.
-Usually, the majority of the users on a project should be kept as a Project Viewer.
-Only selected team members should really get edit access.
+Once added, look up the team members who should be the Project Editor or Project Admin for more access.
+Usually, the majority of users on a project should be kept as Project Viewers.
+Grant selected team members edit access.